Drive a dog team to a remote aurora viewing camp north of Fairbanks.

 Are you an adventurous soul?
 A dog lover?
 Do you love winter?
 Do you want to view the northern lights in a remote private location?
 Answer yes to any one of these?
 Then yes!
 This trip might be perfect for you!

 That being said, dog mushing is a physical activity...from harnessing dogs to standing on the sled all day, you will need to be reasonably able-bodied in order to fully enjoy this experience.
+We live in the hills, which means it will be necessary to help your dogs when going uphill, which requires some balance and cardio output.
 If you are hesitant about your ability to manage a dog team, please contact Lisbet & she will guide you through a series of questions designed to evaluate your abilities.
 You are probably better suited for this than you think.

 You do not need previous experience with cold weather climates, but you will need to equip yourself with a proper set of winter base layers in order to ensure your comfort and safety.
 Even though it is spring in Alaska, weather and temperatures can still be harsh and unpredictable.
-We will happily provide you with a list of suggested gear -- your comfort is our utmost concern !
+We will provide you with a list of required & suggested gear upon booking -- your comfort is our utmost concern !
+For more information, please visit our Trip Planning page.